-Vehicle crossings (dropped kerbs)
+Vehicle crossings (dropped kerbs) and access ramps

 A vehicle crossing (often referred to as a dropped kerb) is a specially constructed section of pavement or verge to enable vehicular access to a property.